Explore your APIs in Buf Studio

 With Buf Studio Agent, the request flow is as follows:

-When using Buf Studio Agent, studio can now also reach:
+When using Buf Studio Agent, Buf Studio can now also reach:

-gRPC servers: The gRPC protocol is not able to be used with any major browser, however while browsers cannot use the gRPC protocol, Buf Studio Agent can!
-Communication between Buf Studio Agent and Buf Studio is handled in a with a protocol understandable by browsers, which Buf Studio Agent will dynamically reframe to communicate with the target server.
+• gRPC servers: The gRPC protocol can't be used with any major browser, but Buf Studio Agent can.
+Communication between Buf Studio Agent and Buf Studio is handled with a protocol understandable by browsers, which Buf Studio Agent dynamically reframes to communicate with the target server.

-Servers without the required CORS configuration: as CORS is a browser specific limitation, Buf Studio Agent can issue requests to any server.
-The required CORS config is built into Buf Studio Agent by default, so the browser will be able to reach Buf Studio Agent which will forward your request to the target server.
+• Servers without the required CORS configuration: Because CORS is a browser-specific limitation, Buf Studio Agent can issue requests to any server.
+The required CORS config is built into Buf Studio Agent by default, so the browser can reach Buf Studio Agent which will forward your request to the target server.

 To use Buf Studio Agent, configure the Buf Studio Agent URL in the UI with a URL to a running instance of Buf Studio Agent: